malaybaku/VMagicMirror/docs/langs/_english/tips/use_vrma.md

 v3.4.0 supports VRMA in [Expressions](../../docs/expressions) feature.

-[Game Input](../../docs/game_input) is unsupported, though the author consider to support it.
+From v3.5.0, [Game Input](../../docs/game_input) also supports VRMA.

 There are some limitations:

 <div class="doc-ul" markdown="1">

 - Facial expression animations are not applied, even when VRMA file has them.
-- `Hips` bone's position is constrained to keep its position.
+- In Expresion feature, `Hips` bone's position is constrained to keep its position.
 This might lead odd behavior if the VRMA is jump or crouch motion etc.
 - The appearance may be odd for the motion with large yaw-angle change, like 360deg turn motion.
-- Finger motion might be odd.

-UniVRM at v0.115.0 does not save finger's motion, when using its `BVH to VRMA` file generation feature.
-This is why finger motion is not debugged well.
-Also you need to find another way to generate VRMA with finger motion.

 </div>